bearbob/bearbob.github.io/content/post/i-am-not-a-resource/index.md

 A rubber mallet or a brick hammer?
 Cross pein hammer?

-They all do the same thing, but the results depends on what you hit with which one of them.
+They all do the same thing, but the results depend on what you hit with which one of them.

 If you have a project where you already know that a lot of unknowns are waiting for you, it will not help you to have people who are great at executing a plan - You need somebody to make a plan first.